A cluttered bedroom is such an energy leak.

 10. Put The Back Of Your Door To Work With Over The Door Storage

-The back of a bedroom or closet door holds a huge amount of storage potential.
-Over the door racks and pockets keep everyday items easy to grab and totally off the floor.
+The back of a bedroom or closet door holds a huge amount of storage potential and over the door racks, and pockets always keep everyday items easy to grab and totally off the floor.

 Use an over the door shoe organizer to hold shoes, beauty products, or accessories.
 The clear pocket versions help you see everything instantly.